Peers, Products, and Processes You Can Trust

 If you have specific questions about CWF Facility Accreditation, send them our way.

 If you’re already an American Institute of Steel Construction (AISC) Certified Fabricator, earning an AWS CWF accreditation is easy.
-The AISC and AWS reciprocity agreement enables AISC Certified Fabricators with current building structures and/or bridge certification to apply for AWS membership at a discount and with no audit requirement.
+The AISC and AWS reciprocity agreement enables AISC Certified Fabricators with current building structures and/or bridge certification to apply to the AWS CWF Program at a discount and with no audit requirement.

-Once you’re a member, just fill out and submit the AWS/AISC Certified Welding Fabricator application, include a copy of your AISC certification, pay a minimal fee, and AWS will waive the audit and quality manual submission requirements.
+Once you have achieved the AISC accreditation, just fill out and submit the AWS/AISC Certified Welding Fabricator application, include a copy of your AISC certification, pay a minimal fee, and AWS will waive the audit and quality manual submission requirements.
 It’s that simple.

 The suitability of a company to construct pressure vessels, bridges, or complex high-rise buildings in alignment with American Institute of Steel Construction (AISC) or American Society of Mechanical Engineers (ASME) procedures is not indicated by an AWS certification.
 The AWS Certified Welding Fabricator program is also not a replacement for any product-specific certification put forth by any company.